maksymiljan/Calculatoris-Prime1/README.md

 English Version:

 Description:
 Commit introduces the first test APK: Matemax.app.
-The app was built from scratch using: #React, #TypeScript, #Python.
+The app was built from scratch using: #React, #TypeScript.

 Key Features of CalculatorPrime1:
 Modern Interface: Clean, responsive, and aesthetically pleasing design in a dark theme.